-Work on the first phase of the Mumbai Coastal Road project, a proposed 34-kilometre freeway running along the western coastline, is expected to begin by October this year.
-An earnest effort by the Brihanmumbai Municipal Corporation (BMC) to decongest the city roads, the ambitious infrastructure project received an in-principle approval from the Bombay High Court in 2017 and a slew of clearances later from various government departments recently.
+Work on the first phase of the Mumbai Coastal Road project, a proposed 29-kilometre freeway running along the western coastline, has begun.
+While the ambitious infrastructure project had already received an in-principle approval from the Bombay High Court in 2017 and a slew of clearances later from various government departments recently, the bidding process took almost three years before the construction could start.
+The first phase of the project is expected to be completed by 2023.
 Once completed, the project will redefine the way people will commute within the city and make Mumbai more prominent on the world map, quite literally.

 Here are quick facts about the freeway: